jbcodeforce/autonomous-car-ride/README.md

-# autonomous-car-ride Project
+# Autonomous-car-ride manager microservice

-This project uses Quarkus, the Supersonic Subatomic Java Framework and a set of AWS services like Aurora for Postgrsql.
+This project illustrates event sourcing and CQRS patterns implementation using Java and Quarkus, the "Supersonic Subatomic Java Framework".

+it can run locally using Docker compose and being deployed on AWS EKS or ECS Fargate.

 ## What the app does

-Expose CRUD for CarRide and TripFare Entities to Postgresql.
-It supports also a control interface to create n records randomly.
-This is a command for demonstration purpose.
+Expose CRUD for CarRide and TripFare Entities with Postgresql as database.
+It supports also a control interface to create n records randomly (this is a command to be used for demonstration purpose).

+## Development time

+The following notes if for development activities

-## Running the application in dev mode
+### Running the application in dev mode

 * First start Postgresql locally with `docker compose up -d`
 * Run the application in dev mode: